cardano-foundation/CIPs/CIP-0136/README.md

 - A positive integer.
 - The author SHOULD use this field to represent a number of internal votes for the constitutionality of the action.
+- Optional.

 ##### `unconstitutional`

 - A positive integer.
 - The author SHOULD use this field to represent a number of internal votes against the constitutionality of the action.
+- Optional.

 ##### `abstain`

 - A positive integer.
 - The author SHOULD use this field to represent a number of internal abstain votes for the action.
+- Optional.

 ##### `didNotVote`

 - A positive integer.
 - The author SHOULD use this field to represent a number of unused internal votes.
+- Optional.

+##### `againstVote`

+- A positive integer.
+- The author SHOULD use this field to represent a number of internal votes to not vote on the action.
+- Optional.

 ### Extended `references` Vocabulary